mtanghu/LEAP/README.md

 Because this is a causal language model the code is structured like one and implements the following to be fair comparison against GPT2 [paper for reference by Radford et al. (2019)](https://life-extension.github.io/2020/05/27/GPT%E6%8A%80%E6%9C%AF%E5%88%9D%E6%8E%A2/language-models.pdf) where LEAP just replaces the scaled-dot product Attention module in a Transformer:

-- Pre-norming with a layernorm before projecting to logits like GPT2
+- Pre-norming with a layernorm before projecting to token logits like GPT2
 - Dropout of .1 on embeddings, feedforward, and attention layers like GPT2
 - Learned positional embeddings as per [GPT1 paper by Radford et al. (2018)](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) which carries over to GPT2 (though [Rotary embeddings](https://arxiv.org/abs/2104.09864v2) were considered, but decided against because it would unfairly give an advantage to the model when compared against normal Transformers/gpt2 which uses learned absolute positional embeddings
 - Weight tying ([Press & Wolf 2017](https://arxiv.org/abs/1608.05859v3)) also used by Attention is All you Need, GPT1 and likewise GPT2